NEON Symposium 2020

-During the two days, we will be discussing the importance of partnership working in order to both widen access to higher education (HE) and to support students from under-represented groups through HE into employment.
-We will hear from key figures from the education sector talking about why the student voice is important, and we will discuss the challenges of engaging students in a productive way that enhances the work we do and ensures that their needs are being met.
+During the event, we will be discussing the importance of partnership working in order to both widen access to HE and to support students from under-represented groups into employment.
+We will talk about the challenges of engaging students in a productive way that enhances the work we do and ensures that their needs are being met.

 We are seeking research papers/best practice examples that focus on the above theme.
 More general papers covering any area of access & participation work are also welcome.

-Please note: all presenters of the Summer Symposium are required to sign up as an attendee and attend the two day conference – click here to book.
+Please note: all presenters of the NEON Symposium are required to register for the event.